 By Ryan Cox and Azia Branson–

 Additional reporting done by Savannah Trantham, Autumn Owens, Sharon Trimble, Julie Gutierrez, Katie Gibbs, Dawelo Sears, and Isaac Foster

-Since 2011, the intersection of Wolfe Nursery Road and West Washington Street has produced the highest total number of traffic accidents reported to the Stephenville police department.
+Since 2011, the intersection of Wolfe Nursery Road and West Washington Street has produced the highest total number of accidents at intersections reported to the Stephenville police department.

 With businesses booming in the area and the town of Stephenville continuing to grow with the vast enrollment of Tarleton State University, this heavily congested intersection is becoming a concern for those who travel the route.

 According to documents obtained from the Stephenville police department by the Texan News Service last fall, the Wolfe Nursery and Washington intersection has tallied 64 accidents since 2011.

 “The city is aware of the situation,” Stephenville chief of police Patrick Bridges said.

 “Looking back at two years of data for reportable crashes, the most significant factor is driver inattention.
 Driver inattention refers to anything that diverts a driver’s attention from operating [their] vehicle.
 It could be using a mobile device; it could be eating or drinking or another person or animal distracting the driver.”

 The intersection is surrounded by popular shopping centers like Wal-Mart and Staples, dining favorites like Chili’s as well as a school zone for Henderson junior high and housing developments for Tarleton students at The Grove.

 Having such a cluster of major attractions in a small town creates a swarming intersection at the busiest hours of the day.